 What visual style works best for a Susanoo video?

 Sumi-e ink wash and ukiyo-e woodblock both land hard for storm-god scenes.
-Cinematic anime film-still with bruised storm light works for the action beats.
+Cinematic Anime film-still with bruised storm light works for the action beats.
 Name the style in the prompt and Morphic will hold it across the series.